Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: ON, the Mutant Tank can only appear in open areas.
 			"Open Areas Only"			"0"

+			// The mode of the Mutant Tank's spawn status.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0: Spawn as normal Mutant Tanks.
+			// 1: Spawn as Mutant Tank bosses.
+			// 2: Spawn as Mutant Tanks that switch randomly between each type.
+			// 3: Spawn as Mutant Tanks that temporarily transforms into a different type and reverts back after awhile.
+			// 4: Spawn as normal Mutant Tanks that can combine abilities.
+			"Spawn Type"				"0"
+		}
+		"Boss"
+		{
 			// The health of bosses needed for each stage.
-			// Note: This setting only takes effect when the "Spawn Mode" setting is set to "1".
+			// Note: This setting only takes effect when the "Spawn Type" setting is set to "1".
 			// Note: The values will be added to the boss's new health on every new stage.
 			// Note: The values will determine when the boss evolves to the next stage.
 			// Note: This setting can be overridden for specific players.
 			// Example: When Stage 2 boss with 8000 base HP has 2500 HP or less, it will evolve into Stage 3 boss with 10500 HP (8000 + 2500 HP).
 			// --
+			// Separate abilities with commas (",").
+			// --
-			// Character limit: 25
+			// Character limit: 24 (including commas)
+			// Health stages limit: 4
-			// Character limit for each health stage: 5
+			// Character limit for each health stage: 6
 			// --
 			// Minimum value for each health stage: 1
 			// Maximum value for each health stage: 65535